 shown in Table 2, the success ratio appeared somewhat similar for school-based CSE in U.S. settings (15%) and outside the U.S. (11%).
-By comparison, the smaller number of studies of U.S. school-based abstinence education (AE) showed a substantially higher success ratio of 47%.
+By comparison, the success ratio for the smaller number of studies of U.S. school-based abstinence education (AE) appeared substantially higher at 47%.
 The inverse of these numbers, indicating a rate of program failure, were 85% for school-based CSE in the U.S., 89% for these programs in non-U.S. settings, and 53% for AE programs in the U.S.